logoscreative/logos-child/README.md

 ## Installation

-*Note: Standard Preview 3 must be installed first for the Standard Child Theme Kit to work correctly.*
+*Note: Standard 3 must be installed first for the Standard Child Theme Kit to work correctly.*

 There are two ways to install WordPress themes / child themes: via the WordPress Dashboard (recommended) and via FTP.